 Look for a bone broth that is simmered for at least 12 hours.
 Some prefer longer, but if you know what you are doing, you can get your simmer time down to 12 hours.

-8. What Packaging is Used?
+8. What Packaging Containers Are Used?

 Look for bone broth in recyclable packaging.
 Bluebird Provisions is the only bone broth using a 100% recyclable pouch.